-- (i) kept proper up to date accounting records; - (ii) taken reasonable steps for the prevention of fraud and other irregularities.
+- (i) kept proper accounting records which were up to date; - (ii) taken reasonable steps for the prevention and detection of fraud and other irregularities.

-Certificate: (Chief Financial Officer I certify that the accounts presented give a true and fair view of the financial position of Denbighshire County Council at the reporting date and its income and expenditure for the year ended 31 March 2019.
-Signed Shilm Date 11/9/19 Steve Gadd Chief Financ ial Officer (Section 151 Officer)
+Certificate : Chief Financial Officer I certify that the accounts presented give a true and fair view of the financial position of Denbighshire County Council at the reporting date and its income and expenditure for the year ended 31 March 2020.
+Signed Stul Wil Date 9/9/2020 Steve Gad Chief Fina d ncial Officer (Section 151 Officer)